 - provide targeted plant health grants where it is in the public interest to do so

 - encourage the reporting of signs of infections via Tree Alert

 - encourage everyone to take appropriate biosecurity measures and keep it clean

 Everyone has a part to play in keeping our forests healthy.
 Pests and diseases can move from one site to another in mud and dirt collected on boots, tyres and paws.

 Together we can help control the spread of forest diseases.
-To find out more, visit Keep it clean.
+To find out more, visit our 'help protect our trees' web page.